Hidden Places in Delhi: Where Locals Actually Go (2026)

 Bikaner House – Art, Culture & Coffee

 Bikaner House near India Gate offers another facet of Delhi’s hidden side.
-Here, art exhibits, book launches, and creative pop-ups occur alongside rooftop gigs and poetry evenings.
-Café Lota, nearby, is perfect for a shakshuka breakfast or light lunch.
-This corner of the city blends creativity and community effortlessly.
+Art exhibits, book launches, and creative pop-ups happen alongside rooftop gigs and poetry evenings.
+Café Lota, right inside, is perfect for a shakshuka breakfast or a light lunch.
+Check their events calendar before you go, it shows up empty without warning.

 Matia Mahal – Jama Masjid’s Backstreets

-For a taste of Old Delhi beyond the tourist trail, explore the backstreets of Jama Masjid around Matia Mahal.
+Most tourists see Jama Masjid and leave.
+The backstreets behind it is Matia Mahal, where the real eating happens.
 Aslam’s Chicken and Qureshi Kebab Corner serve iconic local dishes, while Cool Point offers desserts like shahi tukda and kheer.
-Evening is the best time to roam these streets, and comfortable shoes are essential for navigating the narrow lanes filled with aroma and chatter.
+Evening is the best time to roam these streets — comfortable shoes are essential for the narrow lanes filled with aroma and chatter.

 Shankar Market – The Designer’s Bazaar